 Amir Performs Eid Al-Adha Prayer

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani performed the Eid Al-Adha prayer this morning alongside his loyal people at Lusail Prayer Ground.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani performed the Eid Al-Adha prayer this morning alongside his loyal people at Lusail Prayer Ground.

-Joining HH the Amir in the prayer were the Personal Representative of HH the Amir HH Sheikh Jassim bin Hamad Al-Thani; HH Sheikh Mohammed bin Khalifa Al-Thani; HE Sheikh Jassim bin Khalifa Al-Thani; Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani; Speaker of the Shura Council HE Hassan bin Abdullah Al Ghanim; along with a number of Their Excellencies Sheikhs, Ministers, and members of the Shura Council.
+Joining HH the Amir in the prayer were HH the Personal Representative of the Amir, Sheikh Jassim bin Hamad Al-Thani; HH Sheikh Mohammed bin Khalifa Al-Thani; HE Sheikh Jassim bin Khalifa Al-Thani; HE Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani; HE Speaker of the Shura Council Hassan bin Abdullah Al Ghanim; along with a number of Their Excellencies Sheikhs, Ministers, and members of the Shura Council.
 Also in attendance were several Their Excellencies ambassadors and heads of diplomatic missions accredited to the State of Qatar.

 In conclusion, Dr. Al Nuaimi emphasized that Eid is a time when souls are purified from base desires and hearts are cleansed of falsehood, hypocrisy, and resentment.
 He affirmed that the greatest form of Eid is the liberation of the besieged in Gaza from oppression, blockade, and longstanding hostility, as well as the emancipation of the courtyards and surroundings of the blessed Al-Aqsa Mosque.